 Depending on their diagnoses, treatment plan, and general state of health, patients’ needs for various nutrients and vitamins can be met through oral or tube feedings.

 Caloric needs are calculated based on the metabolic demands of the patient.
 Approximately 25kcal/kg of body weight is used to calculate how much would be given to the patient.
 These are usually divided into 4-6 feedings at an average volume of 300-500 cc; specific macronutrient volumes are computed as follows:

 - Carbohydrates- 4 grams/kg per day, with a target of blood sugar levels below 180mg/dL.
 This amount may be lowered for patients with higher blood sugar levels.

-- Proteins and amino acids- 1 to 1.8 grams/kg per day, depending on factors such as renal health, need for tissue repair and overall nutritional status.
+- Proteins and amino acids- 1 to 1.8 grams/kg per day, depending on renal health, need for tissue repair, and overall nutritional status.
 Patients with renal or liver problems may be recommended to take lower levels than these.

 - Fats and lipids- 0.7 to 1.5. grams/kg per day.

-Patients who require PEG or other forms of enteral feedings should be started on the said therapy as soon as it is determined.
+Patients who require PEG or other forms of enteral feedings should start the therapy as soon as it is determined.
 The decision to start tube feeding a patient may be due to any of the following conditions:

 - Anatomic irregularities in the structure of the mouth, esophagus, or the stomach;

 - Problems related to swallowing, which increases the risk for choking and aspiration;